mvac7/SDCC_MEMORY_MSX_Lib/README.md

 ## Description

-This project provides two libraries for accessing the memory of MSX systems.
+This project provides two libraries for accessing the memory of MSX systems:
+- **memoryZ80** provides you with functions to read or write to the memory.
+- **memoryMSXSlots** allows you to configure the pages of the slots and subslots.

 Use them for developing MSX applications using Small Device C Compiler (SDCC).